ubccr/ccrdocs/pages/hpc/storage.md

     - Quotas are listed on individual allocations in ColdFront.
 Usage can be viewed on the systems as described in the [Checking Quotas section below](#checking-quotas)
     - RPCI IT staff are responsible for dividing up the storage purchased from CCR.
 Please contact them if you'd like your quota increased
     - ==**NO RPCI DIRECTORIES ARE BACKED UP**==

+**How do I know what directory I have access to?**
+Directories are auto-mounted when accessed.
+Therefore, you need to know which directory or directories you have access to and navigate directly to it.
+Your group's shared directory path can be found on your storage allocation in [ColdFront](../portals/coldfront.md).
+Users may have access to multiple storage allocations.
+Please see [this information](../changelogs/2026/#july-2026-downtime) for more details on the auto-mounting of directories.

 !!!
 Warning
       Due to limitations of the campus backup service, any directory containing over 50 million files is **NOT BACKED UP**.
 The directory owner will be contacted if their directory reaches this level prior to stopping the backups.